Believe it or not, skincare doesn’t actually have to be complicated to be effective, but it is important to master the basics in order to see results.

 Serums are often a combination of different ingredients working in synergy to tackle your specific concern while you sleep.

-Following your serum, this is where you'd apply your retinol or any prescription treatments.
-Most prescription treatments are cream or gel formulas so don’t technically fall under the serum category but they’re all the hard workers that are applied before moisturiser.
+Following your serum, this is where you'd apply your retinol or any medical treatments.
+Most of these treatments are cream or gel formulas so don’t technically fall under the serum category but they’re all the hard workers that are applied before moisturiser.

 Step 3